Storm of the Century

-Storm of the Century, alternatively known as Stephen King's Storm of the Century, is a 1999 American horror television miniseries written by Stephen King and directed by Craig R. Baxley.
-Unlike many other television adaptations of King's work, Storm of the Century was not based on a novel but was an original screenplay written by the author and directly produced for television.
-King described the screenplay as a "novel for television".
-The screenplay was published as a mass-market book in February 1999 prior to the TV broadcast of the miniseries.
+Storm of the Century is a 1999 American horror television miniseries written by Stephen King and directed by Craig R. Baxley.
+It stars Tim Daly, Debrah Farentino, Casey Siemaszko, and Colm Feore.
+Unlike many other adaptations of King's work, it was not based on a novel.
+Rather, he called its screenplay a "novel for television".
+The screenplay was published as a mass-market book in February 1999 prior to TV broadcast.